opentargets/platform-etl-backend/README.md

 `DrugBeta` will eventually replace the `Drug` step in the pipeline, as well as supersede the step of the same name in the `data-pipeline` repository.

+To run the `DrugBeta` step use the example command under `Create a fat JAR` with `DrugBeta` as the step name.

 #### Adding additional cross references

-If a new cross reference maps one-to-one to a ChEMBL ID it can be added by including it in the `ProcessMoleculeCrossReferences` method on the `Molecule` object.
+If a new cross reference maps one-to-one to a ChEMBL ID (Drugbank for example) it can be added by including it in the `ProcessMoleculeCrossReferences` method on the `Molecule` object.
 Cross references which have more than one reference per ChEMBL ID will need to be processed manually at this point, see the `ProcessChemblCrossReferences` method for a guide on how this can be done.